Çerkezköy railway station

 Çerkezköy railway station is a railway station in Çerkezköy, Turkey.
 TCDD Taşımacılık operates three daily (four in summer months) trains, from Istanbul, that stop at the station.
 Two of these trains are international trains to Sofia, Bulgaria and Bucharest, Romania, the latter being seasonal.
 The other two trains are regional services to Kapıkule and Istanbul.

 Çerkezköy has two platforms serving three tracks.
 Adjacent to the platforms are a small freight yard, which handles traffic from the nearby logistics facility.

 The station was originally opened in 1873 by the Oriental Railway as part of their railway from Istanbul to Vienna.

+Between 1991 and March 2013 the Balkan Express, (an international overnight InterCity sleeper train jointly operated by the Turkish State Railways (TCDD), Bulgarian State Railways (BDŽ), Serbian Railways (ŽS) and Hungarian State Railways (MÁV) linking Istanbul's Sirkeci station, Turkey and Budapest Keleti station, via Sofia, Bulgaria and Belgrade, Serbia, made scheduled stops at Çerkezköy.